|

 Principles: A Study Course writes:

-Theosophical movement owes its very existence to H.P.B. and the Masters, whose faithful
+that the modern Theosophical movement owes its very existence to H.P.B. and the Masters,

-agent she claimed to be.
-It would be extremely unwise to reject the teachings given
+whose faithful agent she claimed to be.
+It would be extremely unwise to reject the

-through her without understanding what those teachings really were in the first place.
-And
+teachings given through her without understanding what those teachings really were in the

-how can we acquire this understanding if we do not study her writings?
-We don't have to
+first place.
+And how can we acquire this understanding if we do not study her writings?
+We

-blindly accept what she says or take her views as the last word, but at least we should
+don't have to blindly accept what she says or take her views as the last word, but at

-become familiar with those views firsthand.
-Then we can reject or accept intelligently.
+least we should become familiar with those views firsthand.
+Then we can reject or accept

-When the works of other and later writers who claim to be continuing the work begun by
+intelligently.
+When the works of other and later writers who claim to be continuing the

-H.P.B. present viewpoints and 'revelations' which are at direct variance with the original
+work begun by H.P.B. present viewpoints and 'revelations' which are at direct variance

-lines of teaching, we may feel justified in questioning the source of the newer
+with the original lines of teaching, we may feel justified in questioning the source of

-pronouncements.
-A familiarity with the original writings, therefore, provides a criterion
+the newer pronouncements.
+A familiarity with the original writings, therefore, provides a

 One might also ponder on the following words of H.P.B.:

-his own knowledge, experience, and consciousness, based on what he has already
+the stand-point of his own knowledge, experience, and consciousness, based on what he has

-knowledge, experience and consciousness may be limited and incomplete.
+own knowledge, experience and consciousness may be limited and

 For more background information, see: